Please contact Event Coordinator for Registration details as the deadline date is passed

 Bridging the Divide: A Public Health Approach to Loneliness

 Description: Loneliness is a public health crisis affecting the U.S. across all ages and identities.
-This session moves beyond viewing loneliness as an individual failing, proposing it as a systemic issue stemming from social isolation and minority stress particularly impacting BIPOC and LGBTQ+ communities.- Speaker: Bill Sive
+This session moves beyond viewing loneliness as an individual failing, proposing it as a systemic issue stemming from social isolation and minority stress particularly impacting BIPOC and LGBTQ+ communities.

 Supporting Urban Native American Transitional Youth through Culturally Based Services in Higher Education